[image]

 On Android, your app Config-tab settings are saved in the app's private storage, which is normally retained on app updates.
 To retain settings if you uninstall and reinstall the app, simply click the uninstall dialog's option to preserve app storage ("Keep...app data") available on Androids 10 and later.
 Caution: your Config-tab settings may be permanently erased if you run "Clear data" in the app's Storage screen in Settings; please use with care.

 Also on Android, logfiles are stored more permanently in your phone's shared-storage Documents folder in a subfolder named for this app, and sync backups are saved in the __bkp__ folder of the sync's TO as on all platforms (background info).
+For Android storage options in general, see see this.

 Tips